eashan27/SQL-CASE-STUDIES-CHALLENGE/README.md

 3. members

 ### Questions:
-What is the total amount each customer spent at the restaurant?<br>
+****What is the total amount each customer spent at the restaurant?<br>
-How many days has each customer visited the restaurant?
+How many days has each customer visited the restaurant?<br>
-What was the first item from the menu purchased by each customer?
+What was the first item from the menu purchased by each customer?<br>
-What is the most purchased item on the menu and how many times was it purchased by all customers?
+What is the most purchased item on the menu and how many times was it purchased by all customers?<br>
-Which item was purchased first by the customer after they became a member?
+Which item was purchased first by the customer after they became a member?<br>
 Which item was purchased just before the customer became a member?